Terenceyuyue/mVEM/README.md

 - We also provide a boundary setting function to identify the Neumann and Dirichlet boundaries (See setboundary.m).

 - The mesh generation algorithms are also described in detail.

+- We present an efficient implementation of the mesh refinement for polygonal meshes.
+To the best of our knowledge, this is the first publicly available implementation of the polygonal mesh refinement algorithms.
+  We remove the small edges by requiring the one-hanging-node rule.

 ## Poisson equation (k <= 3)